rg1070/NearView_OR/README.md

 ---

 ## Contact
-If you have any questions or issues, please reach out to the project maintainer.
+If you have any questions or issues, please reach out to Roozbeh@Northlightai.com.